google/blockly-samples/codelabs/getting_started/getting_started.md

 ### Define the toolbox

 Open up `scripts/main.js` and scroll down to the end of the file.
-Then add the code for your toolbox definition just after the call to `enableMakerMode()`.
+Then add the code for your `toolbox` definition just after the call to `enableMakerMode()`:

 ```js
 const toolbox = {